keebd/keebd-docs/build-guides/fourier-v1.3/README.md

 ![](./fourier-v1-3-pcb-left.png ':size=350px')
 ![](./fourier-v1-3-pcb-right.png ':size=350px')

 Grab your PCBs.
-Pictured bottoms up -- left is on the left, right is on the right.
+Pictured bottoms up.
+Left is on the left, right is on the right.

 ![](./diode-through-hole-1.jpg ':size=700px')

-If you're using through hole diodes, bend 'em up.
+If you're using through hole diodes, bend them into shape.
 Here, I'm just bending it around my finger

 ![](./diode-through-hole-2.jpg ':size=700px')